📝 Anyone who sells food · ⏱️ 2 min read

 Optimize your delivery strategy

-With these insights, you can make smarter choices:
+Armed with these insights, you can make informed decisions:

 • Premium pricing: Increase your delivery prices by 15-25% to compensate for platform fees